Ceremonial first pitch

+History

 The practice of having ceremonial first pitches dates back to at least 1890, when throwers were often a mayor, governor, or other locally notable individual.
 Ohio Governor (and future U.S. president) William McKinley, for example, "threw the ball into the diamond" before an opening day game between Toledo and Columbus in 1892.
 Former Japanese Prime Minister Ōkuma Shigenobu threw out the ceremonial first pitch at the first game of an American All-Star team's tour of Japan in 1908, making him possibly the first person who had served as a national head of government to throw out a first pitch.

 Ceremonial first pitches during the World Series are subject to the Commissioner of Baseball's approval.
-Section 7.13 of the World Series Manual states, "All first‐ball throwers are subject to final approval of the commissioner.
+Section 7.13 of the World Series Manual states, "All first-ball throwers are subject to final approval of the commissioner.
 Recommendations are solicited from the participating clubs, but no commitments should be made until approval has been received.
 The use of politicians, movie stars, etc., will not be approved except in rare or unusual circumstances."
 Baltimore Orioles owner Jerold Hoffberger was fined $2,500 for allowing Maryland Governor Harry Hughes to throw out the first pitch before Game 2 of the 1979 World Series over the objections of Commissioner Bowie Kuhn.

 On April 23, 2012, the Texas Rangers executed a unique twist on the first pitch tradition.
 Before the Rangers' home game against the New York Yankees, the team held an official retirement ceremony for longtime catcher Iván Rodríguez.
 Instead of going to the pitcher's mound, he went behind home plate and threw the first "pitch" to longtime teammate Michael Young, who was standing at second base.

 On July 23, 2020, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, threw the first pitch of the 2020 MLB season after it was delayed due to the COVID-19 pandemic.

+On June 9, 2024, during the second game of the London Series, instead of a ceremonial first pitch, Kaitlin Olson threw the ball to Rob McElhenney at shortstop, who then threw it to Bryce Harper on first base for the first "ceremonial double play".

+On August 21, 2024, at a New York Mets home game against the Orioles, New York-based comedian Eitan Levine threw his 40th first pitch to break the Guinness World Record for ceremonial first pitches in a professional baseball season.
+The proceeds from this endeavor were donated to the Make-a-Wish foundation.